tripledio/tripledio.github.io/_posts/2021-01-22-working-with-different-envs.md

 ## Dir Env

-Dir Env allows you to load and unload environment variables based on what folder you are in.
+[Direnv](https://direnv.net/) allows you to load and unload environment variables based on what folder you are in.
 This sounds kind of dull right?
 But really it can be quite powerful.
 Since the industry is pushing towards infrastructure as code more and more this is perfect.
 Because if the infrastructure is code that means that there should also be a git repository for it and thus a folder where we can hook into.

 ### Use cases